maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

 #### Implementation

-Within our application layout we will implement our Susy responsive grid as follows:
+To implement Susy into your application follow the following steps:

-*Step 1*: Define the [basic settings][] of our grid in *application.scss*:
+*Step 1*: Define the [basic settings][] of your grid in *application.scss*:

     /* DEFINITIONS
       ============================================================================ */